Commonly Asked Questions

 Except for vitamin D and fish oil (if you don’t regularly eat fatty fish), most antioxidant vitamins and minerals actually increase mortality from all causes.
 See my most recent book, The Paleo Answer, for further information.

-7.)
-Do you think there are enough resources for our entire country and world to sustain a strictly Paleo diet?
-No. But in the US and other countries, we are not suffering from diseases of under-consumption, but rather from diseases of overconsumption.
+No. But in the US and other countries, we are not suffering from diseases of under-consumption, but rather from diseases of over consumption.
 Hence, most middle class US citizens can afford to eat high quality foods such as fresh fruits, vegetables, grass produced meats and poultry, fish and seafood.

 Give the diet two weeks and see how you feel.
 Also, have your blood drawn before and after two weeks on the diet and show your results to your physician.